-The consumer needs to know, or be able to find out, who he is dealing with.
+The consumer needs to know, or be able to find out, who they are dealing with.
 A trader's identity and address must be displayed at their place of business, on key business documents and on websites.
 This information must also be made available to consumers before a contract is made and whenever a consumer requests it.
-See 'Company & business names' for more information.
+See 'Company and business names' for more information.

 If a trader fails to disclose that they are a limited company and there is then a breach of contract, the consumer may be able to claim against the directors of the business as individuals.
 If a trader fails to disclose that they are acting as an agent for someone else, then the consumer may be able to make any claim directly against that trader.Back to top

 Q. A consumer doesn't produce a receipt; does the trader have to do anything even if the goods are faulty?